amitx13/Learning-Rust/readme.md

 # String

-Indexng is not supported in rust like it's supported in rust so we ca use string slicing in case of indexing
+Indexng is not supported in rust like it's supported in JS so we ca use string slicing in case of indexing

 JS:
     const s = "apx13"